MooersLab/tmux-bashed/README.md

 ```

 With `tt` and random coloring enabled, my iterm2 terminal has been enhanced (see image  below).
+The opened tab is indicated by the white line under the tab.
 The tabs labeled `zsh` are not tmux sessions or were intended tmux sessions,
 but a bug in the script failed to launch a tmux session in the iterm2 tab.